 Sober living homes offer the support of medical doctors, nurses, and addiction experts to help with drug testing and medication support (if needed).
 This ensures that recovering addicts are being monitored so they can achieve their health and sobriety goals, without pain.

 Sober living homes have mental health professionals on staff with varying degrees of licensure.
-Therapists lead different meetings like 12-step programs (narcotics or alcoholics anonymous meetings), while also providing individual counseling regularly.
-In sessions, therapists encourage residents to challenge core beliefs, irrational thoughts, and uncover harmful emotions that may push them to turn back to drugs or alcohol.
+Therapists lead different meetings like 12-step programs (narcotics or alcoholics anonymous meetings), while also providing individual counseling regularly at a mental health treatment program.
+In sessions, therapists encourage residents to challenge core beliefs, irrational thoughts and uncover harmful emotions that may push them to turn back to drugs or alcohol.

 Based on the sober living facility, there are sets of requirements for residents.
 The house rules serve as tools for relapse prevention and in reducing stress.
 They help keep the recovering party accountable.
 By meeting each rule (examples: household task participation, group activity requirements, or curfew), they show that they can handle responsibilities.
 While the rules are meant to prevent relapse, they also empower the individual by encouraging personal accountability.